Tennent Caledonian: Beers

 Tennent's Lager is Scotland's best-selling pale lager, with approximately 60% of the Scottish lager market.
 The lager was first brewed in 1885 by Hugh Tennent and in 1893 it won the highest award at the Chicago World's Fair.
 Tennent's Lager is certified by the Vegetarian Society as being suitable for vegetarians.

 The lager was once famous for the design of its cans, which featured photos of various female models printed onto the side, known affectionately as "The Lager Lovelies".
 This feature was used by Tennent's up until the final campaign in 1989.
 Today, authentic original Lager Lovely cans are sought after among collectors.
 The can design is now a plain yellow colour, with the company's trademark large red "T" featuring prominently.
 A banner heads the can, reading: "Scotland's favourite beer, only ever brewed at Wellpark Brewery, Glasgow".

-The brand's super strength lager, Tennent's Super (9% ABV), is no longer produced by Wellpark and is produced in Luton by Inbev, who kept the brand after the sale of Wellpark to C&C.
+The brand's super strength lager, Tennent's Super (9% ABV), is no longer produced by Wellpark and is produced by Inbev, who kept the brand after the sale of Wellpark to C&C.

 Caledonia Best was launched in November 2011, and uses 100% Scottish barley.